Synchrotron light source: Imaging

 Synchrotron X-rays can be used for traditional X-ray imaging, phase-contrast X-ray imaging, and tomography.
 The Ångström-scale wavelength of X-rays enables imaging well below the diffraction limit of visible light, but practically the smallest resolution so far achieved is about 30 nm.
 Such nanoprobe sources are used for scanning transmission X-ray microscopy (STXM).
 Imaging can be combined with spectroscopy such as X-ray fluorescence or X-ray absorption spectroscopy in order to map a sample's chemical composition or oxidation state with sub-micron resolution.

-Other imaging techniques include coherent diffraction imaging.

-Similar optics can be employed for photolithography for MEMS structures can use a synchrotron beam as part of the LIGA process.

 Compact synchrotron light sources

 Because of the usefulness of tuneable collimated coherent X-ray radiation, efforts have been made to make smaller more economical sources of the light produced by synchrotrons.
 The aim is to make such sources available within a research laboratory for cost and convenience reasons; at present, researchers have to travel to a facility to perform experiments.
 One method of making a compact light source is to use the energy shift from Compton scattering near-visible laser photons from electrons stored at relatively low energies of tens of megaelectronvolts (see for example the Compact Light Source (CLS)).
-However, a relatively low cross-section of collision can be obtained in this manner, and the repetition rate of the lasers is limited to a few hertz rather than the megahertz repetition rates naturally arising in normal storage ring emission.
-Another method is to use plasma acceleration to reduce the distance required to accelerate electrons from rest to the energies required for UV or X-ray emission within magnetic devices.